jrcharney/plushes/README.md

 * `flu.sh` - Make [lolcat](https://github.com/busyloop/lolcat) use the [toilet](http://caca.zoy.org/wiki/toilet). :3
 * `deli.sh` - Download a file, privately so that it doesn't appear when you type `history`.
 * `bye.sh` - A more mnemonic way to shut down and restart from the command line.
+* `zippy.sh` - If you have an account with the United States Postal Service, `zippy` will get zip code data.
+It requires creating an API key. zippy will store this information in a file called `.zippyrc`

+## Comming Soon
+* MOTD scripting! - create a Message-of-the-Day (MOTD) that loads when you start up your system or login to SSH.
+I'd eventually like to create a warning prompt (which is more of a MOTD) before you log in.
+This is used to warn intruders to keep out, but it's also a creative way of showing information about your computer when loggin in.

-Things I've been thinking about that I may or may not work on
+## Things I've been thinking about that I may or may not work on

 * A script that is a companion to `deli.sh` that does other thing clandestinely (moving, renaming, copying, etc.)
 * A script that finds files that isn't as complicated as using `find` or `grep`.